 Only JetBlue Airlines has managed to succeed as a low cost carrier, wedged in between Southwest and the legacy carriers as a premium low cost airliner.
 JetBlue, founded by former Morris Air (bought by Southwest in 1993) executive David Neeleman, has formed a niche as a point-to-point carrier offering more amenities than Southwest to travelers that are willing to pay for a better flying experience than that of Southwest, but still at a significant discount to the legacy carriers.

 As for United, American, and Delta–the three remaining US legacy carriers after a series of mergers and bankruptcies–they carry on as usual, charging the maximum price possible between routes.
-Ticket prices on these carriers are normally four to ten times as much (or more) as that found at Southwest or JetBlue for similar routes.
+Ticket prices on these carriers are normally four to ten times as much (or more) as that found at Southwest or JetBlue.
 The three legacy carriers match Southwest or JetBlue’s prices on only those routes where they are one of two carriers–the other being the low cost competition–accepting the associated losses.

 Kelleher’s airline began international flights in 2014–heretofore the sole domain of the Big 3 and their South and Central American and European competitors, putting further strain on Delta, American, and United.
 Hub and spoke competitors from the Middle East such as Qatar Airways, Emirates Airline, and Etihad Airways, are squeezing the Big 3 from the other direction.
 And one cannot ignore British Airways, Lufthansa, Air France-KLM, All Nippon Airways, and several other Asian carriers.

 Kellerher ended up beating them all.
-Southwest is the seventh largest carrier in the world by revenue, is the third largest by passengers carried, and has the fourth largest fleet of aircraft.
+Southwest is the seventh largest carrier in the world by revenue, is the third largest by passengers carried, is the largest domestic carrier by revenue, and has the fourth largest fleet of aircraft.
 If one considers that the Big 3 maintained their rankings solely by virtue of 21st century mergers rather than by any business acumen, it is easy to see that Southwest Airlines is actually the world’s largest passenger carrier by any measure.
 It is hard to be believe that Southwest started with less than a handful of airplanes in the regulated era.